Advice

 Mistake #14: Not Understanding the Venue's Rules and Policies

 “Read the fine print before signing so you understand exactly what is and is not included.
-Some venues charge you for vendor set up time that’s needed or may not have enough tables or chairs to accommodate your guest count leading to rental costs.
+Some venues charge you for vendor setup time or may not have enough tables or chairs to accommodate your guest count, leading to rental costs.
 Make sure you know if you will have to pay additional for security, insurance, or for your rehearsal time.
 Know if the venue has preferred or required vendors.
-If your venue requires you use certain vendors, you need to educate yourself on those vendors and their minimum budgets.
-The venue might meet your requirements but the caterer and/or the florist for example may be well over your budget.” – Karen Cerboni, owner, Eventfull Weddings
+If your venue requires you to use certain vendors, you need to educate yourself on those vendors and their minimum budgets.
+The venue might meet your requirements, but the caterer and/or the florist, for example, may be well over your budget.” – Karen Cerboni, EventFull Weddings

 Mistake #15: Ghosting Your Venue